Roksana Badruddoja, PHD

 BS, University of Illinois

 Dr. Roksana Badruddoja, a second-generation Bangladeshi-American, received her terminal degree in sociology from Rutgers, The State University of New Jersey.
 Before joining Manhattan College as an Assistant Professor of Sociology, she was the Vice President of Research for the Partnership for the Homeless in NYC.
 Up until then, she was an Assistant Professor in the Women's Studies Program at California State University, Fresno.
 She teaches courses on feminist research methods, women of color in the U.S., feminist activism, race and ethnicity, sociology of gender, and representations of women.

 Dr. Badruddoja's research in the areas of race and ethnicity, sexuality, gender, religion, and culture, and how these impact South Asian-American women has been published in numerous peer-reviewed journals.
 These include the National Women's Studies Association Journal, the Journal of the Association of Research on Mothering, the International Journal of Sociology of the Family, and the International Review of Modern Sociology.
-She is the author of Eyes of the Storms: The Voices of South Asian-American Women (2013) and is now working on an anthology about the South Asian Diaspora in North America, entitled Bittersweet: Decolonizing the South Asian Diaspora.
+She is the author of Eyes of the Storms: The Voices of South Asian-American Women (2012) and the editor of Bittersweet: Decolonizing the South Asian Diaspora (In Press).

 - Women’s and Gender Studies and Feminist Theory

 - Critical Race Theory and Ethnic Studies

 - Post-Colonial Studies